samuelcolvin/aioaws/README.md

 [![versions](https://img.shields.io/pypi/pyversions/aioaws.svg)](https://github.com/samuelcolvin/aioaws)
 [![license](https://img.shields.io/github/license/samuelcolvin/aioaws.svg)](https://github.com/samuelcolvin/aioaws/blob/main/LICENSE)

-Asyncio compatible SDK for aws services.
+Asyncio SDK for some AWS services.

 This library does not depend on boto, boto3 or any of the other bloated, opaque and mind thumbing AWS SDKs.
 Instead, it is written from scratch to provide clean, secure and easily debuggable access to AWS services I want to use.